CSCfi/csc-user-guide/docs/support/tutorials/ml-data.md

 regularly cleaned of old files, and should not be used to store anything important long-term.

-Some CPU nodes and all GPU nodes also have fast local NVME drives with at least 3.6 TB disk space.
+Some CPU nodes and all GPU nodes also have fast local NVMe drives with at least 3.6 TB disk space.
 This space is available only during the execution of the Slurm job, and is cleaned up afterwards.
-For data intensive jobs it is often worthwhile to copy the data to the NVME at the start of the job and then to store the final results on the scratch drive at the end of the job.
-[See below for more information on how to use the fast local NVME drive](#fast-local-drive).
+For data intensive jobs it is often worthwhile to copy the data to the NVMe at the start of the job and then to store the final results on the scratch drive at the end of the job.
+[See below for more information on how to use the fast local NVMe drive](#fast-local-drive).